4 civilians, 1 CISF jawan killed in IED blast in Chhattisgarh

 Before that, on October 27, four Central Reserve Police Force personnel were killed and two others injured after Maoists blew up their bulletproof bunker vehicle in Bijapur district.

-Naxalites have asked voters to boycott the upcoming state Assembly polls, being held over two phases on November 12 and November 20.
+Naxalites have asked voters to boycott the upcoming state assembly polls, being held in two phases on November 12 and November 20.

-The first phase is to be held in 18 Naxal affected constituencies of Bastar region, which falls in the southern part of the central Indian state.
+The first phase is to be held in 18 Naxal-affected constituencies of Madhya Pradesh’s Bastar region, that falls in the southern part of the central state.

 The remaining 72 constituencies will go to the polls on November 20 and the votes will be counted on December 11.